 PhD in Human Sexuality-36 units

 The curriculum for the PhD in Human Sexuality requires 36 semester units, 18 units or the equivalent each year for two years.
-The required units are spread across three types of courses: core required courses, concentration required courses, and electives.
+Please note, some courses may change.

 HSX 6900 Dissertation Proposal Completion (0 Units) PF Grade Option